7 Best Bass Guitar for Beginners – Getting Started With The Bass

 • Plectrums (optional)

-Needless to say we have guides covering all of the stuff above!
+Needless to say, we have guides covering all of the stuff above, so check them out for further help.

 The Final Word

-If you’re just starting out on your journey, you’ll find it can be an exciting but confusing time – especially with the amount of bass guitars on the market and the amount of information thrown at you.
+If you’re just starting your journey in the wonderful world of bass guitar, then congratulations on making the first step.
+You’ll find it can be an exciting but confusing time, especially with the amount of bass guitars on the market and the amount of information thrown at you (sorry – we tried to keep it brief!).

-The models we have featured above are some of the most affordable and beginner-friendly models on the market today, and we hope the accompanying short guide has armed you with the right advice to allow you to make an informed decision.
+The models we have featured in our chart above are undoubtedly some of the best affordable beginner models on the market today, and we hope the accompanying short guide has armed you with the right advice to allow you to make an informed decision.

 Anything that costs more than the models we’ve listed here may be best left until you figure out exactly what you want from your instrument.
 Reaching that point takes time and a lot of practice.
 Whatever you choose, good luck!